designstem/projects/waste/index.md

 It’s the combination of <var>material</var>, <var>form</var> and <var>production process</var> process which makes the construction **light** and **strong**.

-You can imagine when it comes to lightweight constructions the balance of the trinity becomes more critical!

 </section>

 -

 <section style="padding-top: 0;">

-The efficiency of construction also depends on <var>type&nbsp;of&nbsp;load</var> the construction has to carry.

-Loads on a construction could be: <var class="gray">bending, pressure, tension, shear, torsion, vibration</var> etc.
+The efficiency of construction also depends on <var>type&nbsp;of&nbsp;load</var> the construction has to carry such as <var class="gray">bending, pressure, tension, shear, torsion, vibration</var> etc.

 When designing an object an engineer investigates all its possible loads.